Razg93/Road-Lane-Line-Detection/README.md

 [![Road Lane Line Detection](https://user-images.githubusercontent.com/50642442/134974848-193d647b-16fc-46ad-bec5-5338f95cb1d9.png)](https://youtu.be/kK9qB37BV6w "Road Lane Line Detection")

-Lane detection is a critical component of self-driving cars and autonomous vehicles, In this project i did Road Lane Line Detection using OpenCV library.
+Lane detection is a critical component of self-driving cars and autonomous vehicles, In this project I did Road Lane Line Detection using OpenCV library.
 I implemented this algorithm with the following main steps:

 1.Video divisions for frames, pre processing for each frames, converting to gray scale and smoothing using gaussian blur.